tw-haiven/haiven/README.md

 Prerequisites:
 - Python3
 - [Poetry](https://python-poetry.org/)
-- If you don't have OAuth integration and credentials set up, you can set `AUTH_SWITCHED_OFF=true` in the `.env` file.
+- While you don't have OAuth integration and credentials set up yet, you can set `AUTH_SWITCHED_OFF=true` in the `.env` file.

 Run: